-THE CLAYWORKS at DISABILITIES SUPPORTS
+THE CLAYWORKS at DISABILITIES SUPPORTS Hutchinson Kansas

 I had the honor of creating this mural for Clayworks at Disability Supports in Hutchinson, Kansas.
 Working with this incredible organization was a joy, and I wanted the piece to celebrate the beauty of Kansas in all its forms.
 The mural moves through a full Kansas day—morning, daytime, evening, sunset, and night—featuring native wildlife and shifting weather patterns.
 It’s a story of the land and its creatures, painted as a journey around the wall.

-SATANTA KANSAS PHEASANT IN MOONLIGHT MURAL
+PHEASANT IN MOONLIGHT MURAL Satanta Kansas

 In 2024, I painted this mural in Satanta, Kansas, celebrating the area’s wildlife, history, and night skies.
 Featuring a pheasant, a buck, a train, and Chief Satanta’s red teepee, the piece also reflects the incredible spirit of the community—donors and sponsors from Satanta and surrounding towns came together to make it possible.

-TULSA BOYS HOME BISON BUTTERFLY MURAL
+TULSA BOYS HOME BISON BUTTERFLY MURAL Sand Springs Oklahoma

 In 2024, I painted this mural for the Tulsa Boys’ Home in Sand Springs, one of the oldest boys’ homes still running in America.
 The bison symbolizes strength, the yellow roses honor Oklahoma’s state flower, and the butterflies represent growth and transformation.
 It was an honor to work with such a meaningful organization.